Local Pub Map

 30 Lower Anchor Street

-Crouch Vale Brewery's first pub, the Queen's Head, sells three of its beers permanently, with four guests which may include a Crouch Vale seasonal and always include a dark beer.
+Crouch Vale Brewery's first pub in the city, the Queen's Head, sells three of its beers permanently, with four guests which may include a Crouch Vale seasonal and always include a dark beer.
 The Victorian L-shaped pub has bare board flooring and comfortable bench seating.
 Two fires make it cosy in winter.
 This popular local can be busy when there is a match at the nearby county cricket ground.
 Bar snacks only.
 The Essex Beard Club meets here once a year in February.
 In current CME Recommended Pub Guide.

 - Railway Tavern